ml4health/ml4health.github.io/2017_content/pages/00_index.md

             </p>

             <p>
                 We have accepted 97 submitted papers to be featured in our poster session.
 Check back after Dec.
-1 for the full list of camera-ready paper PDFs
+1 for the full list of camera-ready paper PDFs.
             </p>

             <p>Direct questions to: